Skip to main content

 Alert and vocal

 Many Yorkshire Terriers bark quickly at unfamiliar sounds or visitors.
-This watchdog instinct can be useful, but requires early training in shared living environments.
+This watchdog instinct can be useful, but in shared living environments it needs to be trained proactively.
+Barking is the most common owner complaint and is best addressed early before it becomes entrenched.

 Loyal and bond-focused

-Most adult Yorkies benefit from 20–40 minutes of daily activity.
+Most adult Yorkies do well with 20–40 minutes of daily activity.

 • Indoor play sessions